ckinateder/stegosaurus-midi/README.md

 ## MIDI Messages

 The Stegosaurus will use the following MIDI messages.
 Keep in mind that the first 4 bytes of the message are specific to the SysEx MIDI protocol.
 The rest of the message is the actual data.
+Every message is concluded with the SysEx end byte `0xF7`.

 ### Message Structure